A little history on how the drip Coffee With Filters came about. In 1908, Germany, Melitta Bentz was thinking of a better way to make a cup of coffee.

-These filters let all the rich coffee flavor taste come through, so you dont spent bextra money on paper filters.
+These filters let all the rich coffee flavour taste come through, so you dont spent extra money on paper filters.

 The Cuisinart GTF-Gold Tone Filters- fit the model DCC-3200, along with other models of Cuisinart that are listed on Amazon.

 So if your looking for a permanent filter, to save yourself some money in the long run, check out the price on Amazon.